 You must obtain a NM instructional permit to legally practice driving on New Mexico roads and highways.
-If you are younger than 18 you must hold your permit for six months.
-If you are 18 or older, you can directly apply for a drivers license when you feel prepared to pass the eye, written and road tests.
+If you are younger than 18 years old you must hold your permit for 6 months.
+If you are 18 years old or older, you can directly apply for a drivers license when you feel prepared to pass the eye, written and road tests.

 A) Know Your Instructional Permit Restrictions